zjunlp/LightMem/README.md

 - Offline Pre-computation of KV Cache for Update (Lossless)
 - Online Pre-computation of KV Cache Before Q&A (Lossy)
 - MCP (Memory Control Policy)
-- Integration of Common Models and Feature Enhancement
+- Integration More Models and Feature Enhancement
 - Coordinated Use of Context and Long-Term Memory Storage